“You talk, you talk, that’s all you can do!” [Tu causes, tu causes. c’est tout c’que tu sais faire]” ―Raymond Queneau, Zazie dans le Metro

 I now know it is hard to avoid trolls online as in life.
 Once we are given the go ahead to move about town I will rejoin my own personal network.
 I think I will follow the new fulfilling direction in my life where I stand up for my views.
 I will try and make it work.
 I hope it lasts, at least for a while.

-This piece was selected for ‘Allsorts’ a diversity-based Anthology by Hawkeye Books.
+This piece was selected for ‘Allsorts’ a diversity-based Anthology by Hawkeye Books., 2019

-In 2019 This Papua New Guinea-related website featured a chapter taken from my Memoir ‘Pardon My French’:
+In 2019 This Papua New Guinea-related website featured a chapter from my memoir ‘Pardon My French’ titled: Mi-no-save-gut-long-dispela-go-pinis.

 The ABC Life Matters Program on Radio National played a segment of a turning point adapted from my Life Story where you can hear my voice and my French accent: